VoiceBridge: General Speech Restoration with One-step Latent Bridge Models: VoiceBridge

-After training the EP-VAE encoder $\mathcal{E}$ with Equation~\ref{eq:epvae} for encoding HQ target, its fine-tuned version $\mathcal{E}^\text{np}$ with Equation~\ref{eq:pc-encoder} for encoding diverse LQ priors, and the shared decoder $\mathcal{D}$, we can already create a structured latent space where the different LQ priors have converged.
+After training the EP-VAE encoder $\mathcal{E}$ with Equation~\ref{eq:epvae} to encode HQ target, its fine-tuned version $\mathcal{E}^\text{np}$ with Equation~\ref{eq:pc-encoder} for diverse LQ priors, and the shared decoder $\mathcal{D}$, we can already create a structured latent space where the different LQ priors have converged.
 Then, we train the bridge transformer model that maps the joint neural prior and the HQ target using Equation~\ref{eq:bridge}, while the LQ prior and condition $\mathbf{z}_1$ have been changed to $\mathbf{z}_1^{\text{np}}$ encoded by $\mathcal{E}^\text{np}$, and the HQ target $\mathbf{z}_0$ is compressed from $\mathbf{x}_0$ with EP-VAE encoder $\mathcal{E}$.

+Although the latent bridge model (LBM) and the VAE decoder are trained sequentially, their objectives are not perfectly aligned: the LBM is optimized to predict target latents under the bridge loss, while the decoder is optimized to reconstruct waveforms from encoder latents.
+At inference, this discrepancy can lead to \emph{cascading mismatch}: small deviations in LBM-predicted latents may be amplified by the decoder, degrading perceptual quality.
+To mitigate this issue, we introduce a post-training stage that \emph{jointly} fine-tunes the LBM and the decoder, while keeping the encoder fixed.
+This preserves the latent geometry learned by the encoder, and simultaneously calibrates the decoder to the LBM-induced latent distribution.

+To ensure fine supervision from the data domain, we introduce the data-level reconstruction loss $\mathcal{L}_\text{data}$ in VAE training to the objectives of the post-training process.
+Meanwhile, as GSR systems are required to generate speech samples with high perceptual quality~\citep{manjunath2009limitations, manocha2022audio,finally}, we incorporate a perceptual metric aligned loss $\mathcal{L}_\text{perc}$ utilizing the PESQ~\citep{pesq} and UTMOS~\citep{utmos} metrics.
+However, including only this term causes severe overfitting problems~\citep{oliveira2024pesqetarian}, as the decoder falls into a local minima of these metrics and forget faithful reconstruction.
+To tackle this issue, we activate the discriminator $\omega$ used in VAE training, and incorporate an adversarial objective $\mathcal{L}_\text{GAN}$ to the joint post-training process.
+The perceptual objective aligns the generation process with human perceptual quality, and the discriminator is reponsible to spot artifacts caused by optimizing the perceptual indicators and prevent overfitting.

+Additionally, the adversarial objective surprisingly can transform the LBM from a multi-step denoiser into a single-step generator, enabling one-step inference without distillation.
+In the LBM training stage guided by the MSE loss~\ref{eq:bridge}, the model learns an optimal $\hat{\mathbf{z}}_{0,\varphi}$ estimating